pace-neutrons/pace-developers/python_interface/design/02_pace_python_implementation_discussion.md

 This is probably for memory safety reasons: both Matlab and Python rely on reference counting to determine when to delete objects and free their associated memory.
 However, it is difficult to mesh the two systems, so Matlab seems to have opted to keep the two reference counts separate by *not* sharing data between Matlab and Python.

-It *may* be possible to circumvent the data copying by writing `mex` files using the Matlab C++ API.
+It is possible to circumvent the data copying by writing `mex` files using the Matlab C++ API, and an outline of a [possible implementation](#mex_wrapping) is given below.
-However, to do so safely would probably involve setting up our own reference-counting system to ensure that neither Matlab nor Python deletes memory pointed by each others variables.
-This system would then have to mesh with both Python's and Matlab's systems.
-The details are discussed below in the section on [using `mex` files for type conversion](#mex_wrapping).
+This has not yet been implemented in the prototype, however, due to time constraints.

 ## Wrapper implementation

 In any case, the actual documented code example for handling Matlab data in Python is even more inefficient.
 Matlab functions called from Python accept only wrapped `matlab.<type>` objects as input, and the default constructors for numeric arrays of these types only take Python `list`s as input.
-This default constructors then *copies* the contents of the list to an `array.array` and wraps this in a `matlab.<type>` class with addition information such as type, dimensions and strides.
+This default constructors then *copies* the contents of the list to an `array.array` and wraps this in a `matlab.<type>` class with additional information such as type, dimensions and strides.
-If we were to pass a `numpy` array (which is already a type which follows the `buffer` protocol and so is convertible to `array.array` without copying) we need to convert it to a `list` which involves an additional data copy.
+Thus, if we were to pass a `numpy` array (which is already a type which follows the `buffer` protocol and so is convertible to `array.array` without copying) we need to convert it to a `list` which involves an *additional* data copy.
-Thus the default method to pass data from Python to Matlab requires *three* data copies.
+Thus the default method to pass data from a `numpy` array to Matlab requires *three* data copies (`numpy` to `list`, `list` to `buffer`, and internally within Matlab).
-The [prototype implementation](https://github.com/mducle/hugo/blob/master/pyHorace/TypeWrappers.py#L25) avoids the two unecessary copies by constructing a `matlab.<type>` object directly wrapping the `numpy` array.
+The [prototype implementation](https://github.com/mducle/hugo/blob/master/pyHorace/TypeWrappers.py#L25) avoids the two unecessary Python-side copies by constructing a `matlab.<type>` object which directly wraps the `numpy` array.
-It can only do this for `numpy` arrays which are stored in memory in a column-major (Fortran-style) layout, however, because Matlab only supports such a layout.
+It can only do this for `numpy` arrays which are stored in memory in a column-major (Fortran-style) layout, however, because the Matlab-Python library only supports such a layout.
-(Or at least its Python interface only supports - there are indications in the code that the `mxArray` *can* support a row-major layout).
+(There are indications that internally the `mxArray` *can* support a row-major layout, but this has not been explored in detail).
-For row-major (C-style) `numpy` arrays, the prototype implementation is forced to perform a data copy.
+In any case, for row-major (C-style) `numpy` arrays, the prototype implementation is forced to perform a data copy.

 ## Complex-valued arrays

-Likewise, for complex-valued arrays, a data copy is required because the Matlab-Python API requires complex arrays to be stored as separate real and imaginery parts, in different memory locations.
+Likewise, for complex-valued arrays, a data copy is required because the Matlab-Python library requires complex arrays to be stored as separate real and imaginery parts, in different memory locations.
 This contrasts with the behaviour of `numpy` which stores complex arrays in an interleaved memory format where each element contains both real and imaginery components.
 This also, ironically, contrasts with the internal behaviour of Matlab, which since R2018a has *also* used an interleaved data format for complex arrays.
-(The Matlab-Python API thus forces two completely unecessary data copies, probably for backwards compatibility reasons with older versions of Matlab which stored the real and imaginery parts separately).
+(The Matlab-Python library thus forces two completely unecessary data copies, probably for backwards compatibility reasons with older versions of Matlab which stored the real and imaginery parts separately).
+In the prototype implementation we have also been forced to create copy from an interleaved array to separate arrays for complex arrays.

 ## Other considerations